mja65/Emu68-Imager/docs/instructions.md

 ## Selecting SD card

-You can insert the SD before you start the tool.
+You can insert the SD crd before you start the tool.
 If you insert the SD card or change it while the tool is running you have to press the  **Refresh Available Media** button so the drop down box is refreshed.
 Select the desired SD card from the **Select Media to use** drop down box.
-When you do so the partition bar will change accordingly.
+When you do so the partition bar will change according to the capacity of the SD card.

-**Reset Partitions to default** button will reset the partitions to their default values as if you selected the SD card for the first time.
+If you change the default sizes of the partitions then the **Reset Partitions to default** button will reset the partitions to their default values as if you selected the SD card for the first time.

 ## Selecting Parititon sizes

-The tool will select the partition sizes to some reasonable default values.
+The tool will set the partition sizes to some reasonable default values.
 You can change any partition size to your liking.
+If you want to resize partitions then you will have to first *shrink* the Work partition.
+This will give you some **Not Used** space and you can resize other partitions to your liking.
 There are 5 parts on the partition bar:

-# Fat32
+### Fat32

+This is the boot partition for the raspberry Pi.
+It contains the Emu68 image and all necessary files for it to function.
+Additionally it contains the following:
+- Kickstart image for your Amiga
+- config.txt file with configuration of your pistorm and raspberry Pi
+- cmdline.txt file with configuration of the Emu68
+- Kickstarts folder to which you can copy the Kickstarts you want to use with WHDLoad games and demos
+- Packages folder to which you can copy Install Packages for the Emu68 Imager tool package installer

+The Fat32 partition can be upto 4GB big.
+The tool selects the default size according to the capacity of the SD card.

+### Workbench

+This is the boot partition for your Amiga.
+It will contain the Workbench installation and all tools and utilities that are necessary.
+In addition to the installation folders that are installed with the OS you chose there are the following two folders created:
+- Pistorm - contains all tools associated with Pistorm and Emu68
+- Programs - contains essential utilities that we thought will benefit the user on clean install

+Please refer to [Amiga Utilities instructions](#amiga-utilities-instructions) about the content of these two folders.

+The Workbench partition can be upto 100Gb big.
+The tool selects the default size according to the capacity of the SD card.

-### Amiga Utilities instructions
+# Amiga Utilities instructions

 test text 2